hpc-carpentry/hpc-python/_episodes/03-lists.md

 list1.clear()
 print(list1)
 ```
+{: .python}
 ```
 [1, 2, 3, 4, 77, 99, 88, 101]
 []
 ```
+{: .output}

-{{<admonition title="Dynamic resizing of lists">}}
+> ## Dynamic resizing of lists
-Python's lists are an extremely optimized data structure.
+> Python's lists are an extremely optimized data structure.
-Unlike R's vectors, there is no time penalty to continuously adding elements to list.
+> Unlike R's vectors, there is no time penalty to continuously adding elements to list.
-You never need to preallocate a list at a certain size for performance reasons.
+> You never need to preallocate a list at a certain size for performance reasons.
-{{</admonition>}}
+{: .callout}

 ## Iterating through lists